The Pros and Cons of Wholesaling: Examining the Benefits and Limitations of This Real Estate Investment Strategy

 Difficulty In Finding Suitable Properties To Wholesale

 Unlike other investment strategies, wholesalers must find distressed or motivated sellers willing to sell their property below market value.
-This requires significant time and effort as they need to actively research, canvass, and negotiate with potential sellers, which may not always be fruitful.
+This requires significant time and effort as they must actively research, canvass, and negotiate with potential sellers, which may not always be fruitful.

 Furthermore, competition with other marketers can make it difficult to find properties that have not already been marketed or promoted to an interested buyer.
 As a result, they may find themselves competing against better-funded and more experienced persons, who may have the upper hand in negotiations.